-The conservatism principle in accounting is concerned with the reliability of financial statements of an entity.
+The conservatism principle in accounting is concerned with the reliability of the financial statements of an entity.
 It says that when there is an uncertain event, accountants should err on the side of caution and moderation.

 8. Objectivity Principle

-The objectivity principle states that financial statements of an organization should be based on solid evidence.
+The objectivity principle states that the financial statements of an organization should be based on solid evidence.
 This helps keep accounting departments of a company from producing financial statements that are planted by their opinions and biases.

 9. Economic Entity Principle

-The Economic entity principle states that a business owner must maintain separate accounting records and bank accounts for each entity, and not to intermix with the assets and liabilities of its owners and business partners.
+The Economic entity principle states that a business owner must maintain separate accounting records and bank accounts for each entity, and not intermix with the assets and liabilities of its owners and business partners.